Durham Wildlife Trust Privacy Policy

 Purpose: Used for making card transactions on the website.
 Provided by Stripe.com which allows online transactions without storing any credit card information.

-Cookies: __stripe_mid, __stripe_sid
+Cookies: m, __stripe_mid, __stripe_sid

 Provider policy: Stripe